maxforums/maxforums.org/foundation.md

     - Davy van Laere
     - Nik Clark
 - There needs to be a formal mechanism for onboarding and exiting Administrators ([TBD](https://github.com/maxforums/maxforums.org/issues/21))

----

-Note that this Foundation structure was inspired by the [Blender Foundation](https://www.blender.org/about/foundation).